Language Translation

 File a Provider Complaint

 Claims Payment – THE DEPARTMENT CANNOT ACT AS YOUR COLLECTION SERVICE.
-However, we do expect companies to take prompt action on claim, to fully investigate all pertinent facts concerning the claim, and make all insurance settlement offers in good faith.
-Before you ask us for assistance, attempt to solve your issues with the insurer.
-If your effort is not successful and payment on the clean claim is more than 90 days late, we will be glad to assist in resolving the problem.
-Please note: if the claim involves Worker’s Compensation, direct your complaint to the Worker’s Compensation Board, 402 W. Washington St. Rm.
-W196, Indianapolis, IN 46204, unless there has been an award.
+We do expect companies to take prompt action on claims, to fully investigate all pertinent facts concerning the claim, and to make all insurance settlement offers in good faith.
+Before you ask us for assistance, you should attempt to solve your issues directly with the insurer.
+If your effort is not successful and payment on the clean claim is more than 90 days late, we will be glad to assist in attempting to resolve the problem.

 • All requests for assistance must be in writing and should include: